Layton-Community/Layton-Fangame/README.md

 Thank you for considering contributing to the project, we're glad you're willing to help!

-We recommend joining the Discord Server to discuss your changes with the community: https://discord.gg/zaRXcCFYE7.
-The #programming channel is where most technical discussions take place.
+We recommend joining the [Discord Server](https://discord.gg/zaRXcCFYE7) to discuss your changes with the community.
+The `#programming` channel is where most technical discussions take place.

 Feel free to fork this project, make contributions on your side then open a pull request targeting the `main` branch to submit your contributions.

 > **Legal note**: By opening a pull request to this repository, you agree to license your work under the terms explained in the "Licensing" section of the [README](README.md) file at the root of the project.

-We will happily add you to the organization and grant you write access to the repo after your first significant contributions (that is, adding a comma or fixing a typo doesn't count :P).
+We will happily add you to the organization and grant you write access to the repo after your first significant contributions (that is, adding a comma or fixing a typo doesn't count 😜).

 We strive to be a welcoming open source community.
 If you feel uncomfortable, please contact a team member in private, we will do our best to make sure everyone here has a great time.